 The required space value used in the Estimated Cost Formula was determined in one of three ways.
-For smaller populations1 (between 138 and 1,319 IHS user population) the IHS has established criteria in the existing HSP that determines the size of these facilities (Exhibit2, "Estimated Space for Health Centers and Health Stations").
+For smaller populations (between 138 and 1,319 IHS user population) the IHS has established criteria in the existing HSP that determines the size of these facilities (Exhibit2, "Estimated Space for Health Centers and Health Stations").
 Determining or estimating facility size for larger populations, requires a more complex analysis of the data and an application of the HSP and often involves adjustments to HSP output.
 Since IHS does not have resources to complete these analyses for all the facilities identified, required space has been estimated for these facilities using one of two formulas.
-For outpatient facilities providing access to services for a user population greater than 1,319 users, required space is estimated by multiplying the average space per user populations.
-For inpatient facilities the required space is estimated by multiplying the average space per bed day times the bed days (See Exhibit 3, "Estimated Space for Health Centers and Health Stations.
+For outpatient facilities providing access to services for a user population greater than 1,319 users, required space is estimated by multiplying the average space per user population times the user population (See Exhibit 2, "Estimated Space for Health Centers and Health Stations.
 For inpatient facilities the required space is estimated by multiplying the average space per bed day times the bed days (See Exhibit 3, "Estimated Space for Inpatient Facility").

-1 The estimate provided in this report, only addresses need for user populations greater than 138, which is about the minimum population that can support a small 1-day-a-week medical clinic and a 2-day-a-week dental clinic.
+&lt;sup>1 The estimate provided in this report, only addresses need for user populations greater than 138, which is about the minimum population that can support a small 1-day-a-week medical clinic and a 2-day-a-week dental clinic.